Being a successful forex trader requires patience and consistency. People who rush into the forex market for quick gain don’t last long.

 MAX LEVERAGE FOREX

-Leverage in forex is up to the broker, there are brokers that offer as high as 1:3000 in leverage; this is not ideal for professional trading.
+Leverage in forex is up to the broker, there are brokers that offer as high as 1:3000 in leverage; which is not ideal for professional trading.

 The forex market is risky and a trader can lose all his capital.
 This is why the most used leverage for traders is 1:100.